ActiveLearningStudio/ActiveLearningStudio-curriki-elastic/README.md

 When you run the below command this will read the following 3 values from the terminal.

 Enter The Name of Client/Company: (this could be any name)
-Enter The ES Password: (Password you want to setup for ElastciSeach)
+Enter The ES Password for: (Password you want to setup for ElastciSeach)
-Enter The ES PORT: (Port you want to setup for ElastciSeach)
+Enter The ES PORT for: (Port you want to setup for ElastciSeach)

 ```bash
 ./deploy_elasticSearch_with_compose.sh
 ```

-### 7-B. Run the follwing commands to install Elastic Search  with Docker Swarm
+### 7-B. Run the follwing commands to install Elastic Search  On Docker Swarm

 ```bash
 cd ActiveLearningStudio-curriki-elastic